Golden eagle and sea eagle photography in wintry Norwegian mountain environment

 Included in the price

 Share in double room.
-Three days in golden eagle hide and one day white-tailed eagle photography in winter environment at sea.
-Four days with full board (NEW FOR THIS LAST TIME)
+Two days in golden eagle hide and one day sea eagle photography in winter environment at sea.

 Accommodation

-We stay at Ole Martin's Ørnehus, a large, spacious and modern house where we can cook our own food, arrange "breakfast packages" etc. for the hide.
+We stay in Ole Martin's Ørnehus, a large, spacious and modern house where we can cook our own food, arrange "breakfast packages" etc. to the hide.

 Not included in the price

 Travel to and from Lauvsnes.
-Pick-up at Steinkjer station can be arranged for a certain cost, from the airport there are express trains every hour to Steinkjer, about one hour.
-We can also help arrange shared transport from Stockholm - if possible.
+Pick-up at Steinkjer station can be arranged for a certain cost, from the airport there is an express train every hour to Steinkjer, about one hour.
+We can also help arrange carpooling from Stockholm - if possible.

 Single room